Donna Breed BSc (Hons) Counselling & Psychotherapy / MBACP (Accred)

 BSc (Hons) Counselling and Psychotherapy.

 I have experience in working with both children and adults through various charitable counselling services in the East Midlands area.
-In particular I have worked with trauma survivors and specialise in supporting victims of rape.
+In particular I have worked with trauma survivors and supporting victims of rape.

 I have regular ongoing supervision to ensure safe and ethical practice.